myFavShrimp/HyperStim/README.md

 #### Custom Event Handling

-For custom SSE events not recognized by HyperStim, use the `onOther` option to provide a handler function:
+Custom SSE events not recognized by HyperStim can be handled using the `onOther` option:

 ```html
 <div data-signals-stream="sse('/events', {